GoogleCloudPlatform/gcsfuse/docs/semantics.md

 Cloud Storage FUSE implements requests from the kernel to read the contents of a directory (as when listing a directory with ls, for example) by calling [Objects.list](https://cloud.google.com/storage/docs/json_api/v1/objects/list) in the Cloud Storage API.
 The call uses a delimiter of / to avoid paying the bandwidth and request cost of also listing very large sub-directories.

 However, with this implementation there is no way for Cloud Storage FUSE to distinguish a child directory that actually exists (because its placeholder object is present) and one that is only implicitly defined.
 So when ```--implicit-dirs``` is not set, directory listings may contain names that are inaccessible in a later call from the kernel to Cloud Storage FUSE to look up the inode by name.
-For example, a call to readdir(3) may return names for which fstat(2) returns ENOENT.
+For example, a call to readdir(3) may return names for which fstat(2) returns ```ENOENT```.

 **Name conflicts**

-It is possible to have a Cloud Storage bucket containing an object named foo and another object named foo/:
+It is possible to have a Cloud Storage bucket containing an object named foo and another object named ```foo/```:
 - This situation can easily happen when writing to Cloud Storage directly, since there is nothing special about those names as far as Cloud Storage is concerned.
 - This situation may happen if two different machines have the same bucket mounted with Cloud Storage FUSE, and at about the same time one creates a file named "foo" and the other creates a directory with the same name.
-This is because the creation of the object foo/ is not preconditioned on the absence of the object named foo, and vice versa.
+This is because the creation of the object ```foo/``` is not preconditioned on the absence of the object named foo, and vice versa.

 Traditional file systems do not allow multiple directory entries with the same name, so all tools and kernel code are structured around this assumption.
 Therefore, it is not possible for Cloud Storage FUSE to faithfully preserve both the file and the directory in this case.

-Instead, when a conflicting pair of foo and foo/ objects both exist, it appears in the Cloud Storage FUSE file system as if there is a directory named foo and a file or symlink named foo\n (i.e. foo followed by U+000A, line feed).
-This is what will appear when the parent's directory entries are read, and Cloud Storage FUSE will respond to requests to look up the inode named foo\n by returning the file inode. \n in particular is chosen because it is not legal in Cloud Storage object names, and therefore is not ambiguous.
+Instead, when a conflicting pair of foo and ```foo/``` objects both exist, it appears in the Cloud Storage FUSE file system as if there is a directory named foo and a file or symlink named ```foo\n``` (i.e. foo followed by U+000A, line feed).
+This is what will appear when the parent's directory entries are read, and Cloud Storage FUSE will respond to requests to look up the inode named ```foo\n``` by returning the file inode. ```\n``` in particular is chosen because it is not legal in Cloud Storage object names, and therefore is not ambiguous.

 **Memory-mapped files**

 Cloud Storage FUSE files can be memory-mapped for reading and writing using mmap(2).
 If you make modifications to such a file and want to ensure that they are durable, you must do the following:

-- Keep the file descriptor you supplied to mmap(2) open while you make your modifications.
+- Keep the file descriptor you supplied to ```mmap(2)``` open while you make your modifications.
-- When you are finished modifying the mapping, call msync(2) and check for errors.
+- When you are finished modifying the mapping, call ```msync(2)``` and check for errors.
-- Call munmap(2) and check for errors.
+- Call ```munmap(2)``` and check for errors.
-- Call close(2) on the original file descriptor and check for errors.
+- Call ```close(2)``` on the original file descriptor and check for errors.
 - If none of the calls returns an error, the modifications have been made durable in Cloud Storage, according to the usual rules documented above.

 See the notes on [fuseops.FlushFileOp](http://godoc.org/github.com/jacobsa/fuse/fuseops#FlushFileOp) for more details.